TrainTracking/TrainTracked/Interview Results/InterviewResults.md

 ##First Round
 <html>
 <body>
 <p>Mary, Brian, Jack, and Olu performed a survey at Wall St. Station on October 2nd, 2015 from 4:45pm - 6:00pm.
-We interviewed a diverse group of commuters within our customer segment.<br>
+We interviewed a diverse group of commuters within our customer segment.<br><br>
 Here are two graphs of our results from the 30 intereviews we conducted:</p>
 </body>
 </html>